thomfre/thomfre.dev/_posts/2020-03-06-my-oscp-experience.md

 PWK is a foundational, entry-level, course.
 If you want to do it - do it!
 The listed prerequisites are only _Solid understanding of TCP/IP networking_ and _Reasonable Windows and Linux administration experience_.

 If you want to do something to prepare, or need a refresher on TCP/IP, I recommend [eLearnSecurity's PTS](https://www.elearnsecurity.com/course/penetration_testing_student/).
-That is a nice introduction to penetration testing, and has a great chapter on networking basics.
+PTS is a nice introduction to penetration testing, and has a great chapter on networking basics.

 The most important thing you should do before you start, is to ensure that you calendar is empty when your lab time starts.